winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 JavaScript/TypeScript libraries) to dynamically create resources if you really want to.
-But in these scenarios, Wing won't provide resource management capabilities or generate resource permissions for you, so it would be your responsibility to manage the resource and ensure it gets cleaned up.
+But in these scenarios, Wing won't provide resource management capabilities or generate resource permissions for you, so it would be your responsibility to manage the resource and ensure they get cleaned up.

-If you're curious to learn more, check out our [getting started guide](https://docs.winglang.io/getting-started) or join us on our [community slack](https://t.winglang.io/slack) and share with us what kinds of applications you're building in the cloud!
+If you're curious to learn more, check out our [getting started guide](https://docs.winglang.io/getting-started) or join us on our [community slack](https://t.winglang.io/slack) and share what kinds of applications you're building in the cloud!
 We would love to hear your feedback about this design -- and if you have use case where dynamically creating resources would be helpful, please share it with us through a [GitHub issue](https://github.com/winglang/wing/issues/new/choose) or on this blog's [discussion post](https://github.com/winglang/wing/discussions/1490)! ❤️